TABLE of CONTENTS

 And music in his ears his beating heart did make.”

 Some newfangled Egyptologists (I’m looking at you, Jeremy Naydler!
-Here’s a high five while we’re at it!) are assailing the staunch anthropological old-guard with some pretty high-fallutin’ hypotheses.
-These rogue scholars pluckily postulate that the collective papyri forming the Egyptian Book of the Dead are not merely a funery handbook of spells and incantations for dead folks hankerin’ to make a graceful transition to greener pastures.
-Instead, they’ve laid claim that this ancient, cadaverous tome should be read as a manual for the art of ‘practicing dying’ by us lucky folks topside o’ the soil.
-I can, and do, emphatically believe the chutzpah of these incendiary eggheads, and not just because I practice dying most every day with desolate relish.
-Ancient Egypt stinks to high heaven of Shamanistic inclinations!
-Animal-headed deities, a shamanistic Priesthood highly esteemed within the stratified society, hieroglyphs & papyri a’plenty showing profound knowledge of plant lore and altered states of consciousness, psychoactive ritual cocktails that may (or may not, juries out) have included mandrakes and poppies, transmutation rites, guiding the souls of the dead hither and tither…must I go on?!
+Here’s a high five while we’re at it!) are assailing the staunch anthropological old-guard with some pretty highfallutin hypotheses.
+These rogue scholars pluckily postulate that the collective papyri forming the Egyptian Book of the Dead are not merely a funery handbook of spells and incantations for dead folks hankering to make a graceful transition to greener pastures.
+Instead, they’ve laid claim that this ancient, cadaverous tome should be read as a manual for the art of ‘practicing dying’ by us lucky folks topside of the soil.
+I can, and do, emphatically believe these incendiary historians, and not just because I practice dying most every day with desolate relish.
+Ancient Egypt stinks to high heaven of Shamanistic inclinations...
+Animal-headed deities, a shamanistic Priesthood highly esteemed within the stratified society, hieroglyphs & papyri showing profound knowledge of plant lore and altered states of consciousness, psychoactive ritual cocktails that may have included mandrakes and poppies, transmutation rites, guiding the souls of the dead hither and thither…it’s all there.

 Like Naydler postulates in Shamanic Wisdom in the Pyramid Texts: The Mystical Tradition of Ancient Egypt, I’m high on believing the secret of the Egyptian Mysteries could very well lay in the concept of the body itself as a kind of tomb, enclosing godlike candy that has the potential to escape from the earthly realm entirely and dwell amongst the stars.
 Naydler writes: